tilo/deprecate_soft/README.md

 ## 🧰 Limitations / Notes

-- Only works for instance methods (for now).
-Let us know if you want class method support.
 - Make sure hooks do not raise or interfere with production behavior.
 - Currently assumes Ruby 2.5+ (for `&.` and keyword args support).